 However, only the kernel must have access to this table.
 Because if things do not happen, they are very simple for every attacker.

-No clever exploits will be needed, since Windows 7 does all the hard work of mapping the required memory to each running process.
-The exploit is simply a matter of reading and writing to an already mapped one virtual memory in operation.
-No complicated APIs or syscalls required.
+It will not need smart exploits, since Windows 7 does all the hard work of mapping the required memory in every current process.
+The exploit is just a matter of reading and writing to an already paired virtual memory in operation.
+No complicated APIs or syscalls are required.

 According to Frisk, the update was released on March Microsoft has fixed the problem on Windows 10, 8, and 7 32bit.
 This means that Windows 7 x64 systems that receive only the January and / or February updates are still affected.

-Seeing systems more vulnerable (than they were before) after an update security it's something we don't come across often.
+Seeing systems more vulnerable (than before) after a security update is something we do not often see.

 First there was an update on the flaw, which created a new and distinct defect, which required a new solution for repair.